-Here are 6 of the most important samurai weapons.
+Here are 6 of the most important weapons of the Japanese Samurai.

 The katana was a curved, slender, single-bladed longsword, with a circular or squared guard and long grip to accommodate two hands.
 The samurai wore the katana on their left hip, with the edge facing down.

 The best katana were made by master craftsmen who would repeatedly heat and fold the steel to produce blades of extraordinary strength and sharpness,

 Strong enough to be used defensively but sharp enough to slide through limbs, the katana rose in popularity due to the change in nature of close-combat warfare.
 The samurai could draw the sword and strike the enemy in one single motion.

 The samurai was considered synonymous with his katana, as bushidō dictated that a samurai’s soul was in his katana.

 The katana was often paired with a smaller companion sword, such as a wakizashi or tantō.
 The pairing of a katana with a smaller sword was called the daishō.

 2. Wakizashiv – An Auxiliary Blade